Azure/Microsoft.Extensions.Caching.Cosmos/README.md

 The provider stores the state in a container within a database, both parameters are required within the `CosmosCacheOptions` initialization.
 An optional parameter, `CreateIfNotExists` will make sure to create the container if it does not exist with an optimized configuration for key-value storage. `ContainerThroughput` can be used to specify a particular Throughput on the container.

+### Cosmos account consistency

+Consistency in a distributed cache is important, especially when applications are deployed across multiple instances and user requests can be distributed across all of them.
+Azure Cosmos DB has [multiple options](https://docs.microsoft.com/azure/cosmos-db/consistency-levels) when it comes to configuring consistency.
+When using it as a districuted cache provider, the following consistency levels are recommended:

+* Session: Recommended only if the ASP.NET application will be using **Application Request Routing Affinity**.
+This is enabled by default when hosting your ASP.NET application in [Azure App Service](https://docs.microsoft.com/azure/app-service/configure-common#configure-general-settings).
+* Bounded staleness
+* Strong

+Using other consistency levels is not recommended as read operations could be getting a stale version of the session.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a